 Living with a picker eater, child or adult can be a real pain but it is not a helpless situation.

-What is picky eating is when a child or an adult prefers to eat the same type of food over and over or refuses food often.
+picky eating is when a child or an adult prefers to eat the same type of food over and over or refuses food often.
 Most picky eaters are also slow eaters and may actually find it hard sometimes to swallow.

 When you lead a busy life and you have other family members to feed, then one, just one of them gives you panic attack every time you want to sit at the table; It can be tiring.